KiwifruitDev/SFM-Asset-Browser/README.md

 ### Tags

-Tags are a way to add custom icons to assets.
-They can be used to group assets together, or to mark assets as special.
+Tags are a way to group assets together, or to mark assets as special.

 At the moment, tags cannot be added or removed from the asset browser.
 They must be added to a specific JSON file located at `game/assetbrowser/assettags.json`.